-7 Foods You Thought Were Bad But Are Actually Good For You
+7 Foods You Didn't Know Were Good For You

 All of us face the constant struggle of wanting to be healthy and fit, but also wanting to eat all the food that ever existed.
 It's a daily test of willpower that we all too often fail because, you know, cookies are life.